milinbhade1214/rl-trim/README.md

 ###  RL-TRIM, a novel framework that employs reinforcement learning for the structured pruning of Transformer models, specifically targeting models like LLaMA

+Our approach involves pruning at different granularities, including head pruning and intermediate dimension pruning, which directly reduces memory size and computational load, facilitating acceleration on consumer GPUs.
+By utilizing a reinforcement learning agent to determine the optimal pruning strategy, RL-TRIM achieves a significant balance between model size reduction and performance retention, offering a scalable and efficient solution for optimizing various Transformer architectures. ii

 ___________________________________________________________________________________________________________
 # Acknowledgments